Huotes/CommitMaker/README.md

 There is no theory of evolution, just a list of creatures Chuck Norris allows to live.

 How many roundhouse kicks does it take to get to the center of a tootsie pop?
 Just one.
 From Chuck Norris.

+Chuck Norris is currently suing myspace for taking the name of what he calls everything around you.